Hausa people: Religion

-Clothing and Accessories
+Clothing and accessories

 The Hausa were famous throughout the Middle Ages for their cloth weaving and dyeing, cotton goods, leather sandals, metal locks, horse equipment and leather-working and export of such goods throughout the west African region as well as to north Africa (Hausa leather was erroneously known to medieval Europe as Moroccan leather).
-They were often characterized by their Indigo blue dressing and emblems which earned them the nickname "bluemen".
+They were often characterized by their Indigo blue dressing and emblems that earned them the nickname "bluemen".
 They traditionally rode on fine Saharan camels and horses.
 Tie-dye techniques have been used in the Hausa region of West Africa for centuries with renowned indigo dye pits located in and around Kano, Nigeria.
 The tie-dyed clothing is then richly embroidered in traditional patterns.
-It has been suggested that these African techniques were the inspiration for the tie-dyed garments identified with hippie fashion.

 The traditional dress of the Hausa consists of loose flowing gowns and trousers.
 The gowns have wide openings on both sides for ventilation.
 The trousers are loose at the top and center, but rather tight around the legs.
 Leather sandals and turbans are also typical.
-The men are easily recognizable because of their elaborate dress which is a large flowing gown known as Babban riga also known by various other names due to adaptation by many ethnic groups neighboring the Hausa (see indigo Babban Riga/Gandora).
+The men are easily recognizable because of their elaborate dress: a large flowing gown known as Babban riga also known by various other names due to adaptation by many ethnic groups neighboring the Hausa (see indigo Babban Riga/Gandora).
 These large flowing gowns usually feature elaborate embroidery designs around the neck and chest area.